debrouwere/Extendables/doc/core/contribute.rst

     If you're doing development on the Extendables core, make sure you don't put anything valuable inside ``extendables/site-packages`` — nothing in ``site-packages`` or ``log`` is tracked by Git, so whenever you change branches, everything inside of these directories will disappear.
 Instead, you could

      * use two different installations of Extendables: one for testing and development, and another as a production environment.
+That way, you can use a stable version for app development, but also the latest checkout of Extendables for working on the core.
-     * place your own modules somewhere else, and place a shortcut or alias inside of ``extendables/site-packages`` so your modules will get registered.
+     * place your own modules somewhere else, and place a symlink (OSX-only) inside of ``extendables/site-packages`` so your modules will get registered.

 Guidelines